-The resulting shape looks similar to a swan’s neck, which is how the condition got its name.
+The resulting shape looks similar to that of a swan’s neck, which is how the condition got its name.

-For a swan neck deformity to occur, abnormal stress must be put on the ligament around the PIP joint of the finger.
+For swan neck deformity to occur, there must be unusual stress on the ligament around the PIP joint of the finger.

-The abnormally bent fingers may make it difficult for a person with swan neck deformity to grasp objects or make a fist.
-The limited motion may be classified as a disability, as the person has lost some fundamental functions of the fingers and hands.
+The bent fingers may make it difficult for a person with swan neck deformity to grasp objects or make a fist.
+A doctor may classify the limited motion as a disability, as the person has lost some fundamental function in the fingers and hand.

-Some similar finger malformations can be mistaken for swan neck deformity.
-These include the duckbill deformity, which causes the thumb or fingers to form a 90 degree angle.
+Some people may mistake similar finger malformations for swan neck deformity.
+These similar malformations include the duckbill deformity, which causes the thumb or fingers to form a 90-degree angle.

-Though related to other deformities, swan neck deformity is distinct in that it can only occur on the fingers, as the thumb lacks a middle joint.
+Although it is related to other deformities, swan neck deformity is distinct in that it can only affect the fingers, as the thumb lacks a middle joint.

 - nerve damage that causes muscle spasms